filipbrecher/Region-creator/README.md

 ### Shape customization

-You can also customize which shapes are preferred by setting spaghetti.
+You can also customize which shapes are preferred by setting generation modes.
-By setting it to "true", regions will be generated so that they have as big of a circumference as they can have.
+By default, the mode is set to 'default', which doesn't prioritize any cells over other cell.
-It is set to "false" by default.
+Other modes are 'spaghetti' and 'blob'.
+Spaghetti generates the regions in such a way, that each cell of the region has the least amount of neighbors.
+Blob generates regions in such a way, that you end up with regions with clump shapes, similar to circles.

-    regionCreator.spaghetti = true;
+    regionCreator.mode = "spaghetti";

 ### Running the program